portugueslab/brunoise/README.md

 - [ ] ablations
 - [ ] interlacing scanning pattern
 - [ ] spiral scanning pattern
+- [ ] resilient mode: if something goes wrong with scanning, restart stytra for this plane

 # Notes on the program architecture
 Everything that handles the microscope hardware comes together in the ExperimentState.